bafiam/bafiam-bot/README.md

 # Slack Bot - Capstone Projects

 The bafiam bot is technically a small tweek that bring efficiency to any slack workspace.
 As a developer, i find myself, in need of crucial members infomation.
-The only wany to access this infomation is to go through the entire members list.
-For example, in a case where i have the member email, am forced to almost check each and every member profile and compare their email with the one i have.This is tireing work.
+The only way to access this infomation is to go through the entire members list.
+For example, in the case where i have a members email, am forced to almost check each and every member profile and compare their email with the one i have.This is tiring work.
 On other days, i need a motivation quote to think about and start my day with.
-The solution to that is search for one on the net.
+The solution to that is to search for one on the net.
 The bafiam bot using a single command:

 1. One is able to get a list of all members; all arranged in a list starting with their name and email.
-2. Get a random quote
+2. Get a random quote to start your day

 ## Prerequisites

 The development environment uses `Ruby`, hence install ruby before proceeding.

 - Mac OS - `brew install ruby`

 - Linux - `sudo apt-get install ruby-full`

 - windows - Download RubyInstaller [here](https://rubyinstaller.org/), run it, and you are done!

 ## Installation and set-up